Integrated Hardware-Software Development of Dynamic Whole-Body Humanoid Control

 Abu Dhabi, 2017

 The Mohamed Bin Zayed International Robotics Challenge (MBZIRC) is an international robotics competition consisting of ambitious and technologically demanding set of challenges.
-My team and I represented NTU Singapore as one of the 25 team finalists to compete in Abu Dhabi for the 2017 final.
+My team and I represented Nanyang Technological University (Singapore) as one of the 25 team finalists to compete in Abu Dhabi for the 2017 final.
 I participated in Challenge 2 which required a mobile manipulator to navigate towards the target workspace, detect suitable wrench and manipulate on a valve.
-The experience has been influential in solidifying my desire to pursue robotics research.

 Singapore, 2016

-SwarmX was founded in 2015 with the aim to fully automate drone operation with their custom built drones and autonomous drone docking station.
-In 2016, I joined the company as an intern and was tasked to develop computer vision solutions for their aerial surveillance tasks.
+SwarmX was founded in 2015 with the goal of fully automating drone operations through custom-built drones and an autonomous docking station.
+I joined the company in 2016 as an intern, where I developed computer vision solutions and software infrastructure to support aerial surveillance tasks.

 2014-2016

 Nanyang Venture 8 is Singapore's first 3D printed electric vehicle.
 The vehicle was originally built for the annual Shell Eco Marathon Asia competition.
 The team has gone on to compete in Manila (2015 and 2016) before being invited for the international Drivers' World Championship at Queen Elizabeth Olympic Park in London (2016).
-My main role was to lead the design and fabrication of the car's lighting system.
-Throughout this stint, I had picked up on various mechatronics and fabrication skills.
+My primary role was to lead the end-to-end design and fabrication of the car’s lighting system, covering everything from concept development and electronics design to fabrication, assembly, and on-vehicle installation.